 If you're lacking all the teeth in one or both jaws, or if any remaining teeth are in poor condition, All-on-4 implants are a more affordable alternative to traditional implants.
 Using just four or six implants in each jaw, a full set of missing teeth replacements can be attached (know as implant dentures).

-If you need replacements for all your teeth, this option is more expensive than dentures but it also much longer-lasting and should let you eat like normal.
+If you need replacements for all your teeth, this option is more expensive than dentures, but it is also much longer-lasting and should let you eat like normal.

 A dental bridge is a kind of fake tooth that's supported by the neighboring healthy teeth, like three or four crowns joined together.
 The supporting teeth have to be filed down slightly for the bridge to fit over the top, then it's secured with an adhesive.